Let Love Find You-Especially When You Feel Desperate

 We need to stop and recognize this kind of negative thinking, become more self-aware of when these thoughts occur, and examine the facts about them and the reality of who we are.

-Over time, the limiting beliefs we’ve developed throughout our lives plague our daily actions and reactions, and they cloud our ability to recognize real love when it’s right in front of us.
+Over time, the limiting beliefs we’ve developed throughout our lives plague our daily actions and reactions, clouding our ability to recognize real love when it’s right in front of us.

-Instead, we might choose relationships that reinforce the negative or limiting beliefs that we have about ourselves.
-It can be a vicious cycle, but it’s one that we can escape, and we must in order to find the real love we’re looking for.
+Instead, we might choose relationships that reinforce our negative or limiting beliefs about ourselves.
+It can be a vicious cycle, but it’s one that we can escape, and we must when trying to find the real love we’re looking for.

 Being OK with being alone